LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/EnhancedWorkspace/operational-readiness-checklist.md

 ## Step 5 - Testing

-You can test the new manager workspace and enhanced Agent Workspace by enabling the permissions on your test or sandbox account.
+You can test the new Manager Workspace and enhanced Agent Workspace by enabling the permissions on your test or sandbox account.
 Alternatively, you can create a test user on your production account and only assign the new workspace to them.

 Best practice: ensure one of your SMEs at least has tested and successfully used the new workspace before rolling out to all agents.